coding-with-saad/AI-Nativebook/README.md

     cd AI-Nativebook
     ```

-2.  **Set up the environment**:
+2.  **Set up Environment Variables**:
-    Each module has its own set of dependencies and setup instructions.
-Please refer to the `quickstart.md` file within each module's `specs` directory for detailed setup instructions.

-3.  **Explore the website**:
-    The Docusaurus website can be run locally for a better reading experience:
+    Create a `.env` file in the project root and add your API keys.
+For the RAG chatbot, you'll need an API key for the LLM.
+Example:
+    ```
+    Openrouter_api_key="sk-your-openrouter-api-key"
+    ```

+3.  **Backend Setup (RAG API)**:
+    Navigate to the project root (`F:\ai native book`) in your terminal.
     ```bash
-    cd website
+    # Install Python dependencies
+    pip install -r requirements.txt # Or individually: pip install fastapi uvicorn python-dotenv openai-agents

+    # Run the backend server
+    python -m uvicorn api:app --reload --port 8000
+    ```
+    Keep this terminal window open and running.

+4.  **Frontend Setup (Docusaurus Website)**:
+    Open a **new terminal window** and navigate to the `website` directory (`F:\ai native book\website`).
+    ```bash
+    # Install Node.js dependencies
     npm install

+    # Run the frontend development server
     npm start
     ```
+    Keep this terminal window open and running.

+5.  **Explore the website**:
+    Once both the backend and frontend are running, open your web browser and navigate to `http://localhost:3000`.
+You should see the Docusaurus website with the interactive RAG chatbot available via a floating button.

 ## Project Structure

+-   `api.py`: The FastAPI application for the RAG backend.
+-   `src/`: Contains core Python modules, including `agent.py` and `retrieval_pipeline.py`.
--   `code/`: Contains the source code for each module, organized by module number.
+-   `code/`: Contains the source code for each robotic module, organized by module number.
--   `website/`: The Docusaurus project for the book.
+-   `website/`: The Docusaurus project for the book's frontend.
--   `specs/`: Detailed specifications, plans, and tasks for each module.
+-   `specs/`: Detailed specifications, plans, and tasks for each module and feature.
 -   `history/`: Prompt History Records (PHRs) and Architectural Decision Records (ADRs) that document the development process.
+-   `.env`: Environment variables for API keys and configurations.

 We hope you find this project informative and inspiring.
 Happy building!